Hey, I'm Hawk (he/him).

 Hey, I'm Hawk (he/him and short for Hawthorne).
 I consider myself to be a lot of things with no succint way of describing who that person is.

-During the last few years my pendulum of interests have swung towards the technical, but I've finally started feeling a pull back towards the creative (exciting!).
+For a long time my pendulum of interests have swung towards the technical, but I've finally started feeling a pull back towards the creative (exciting!).

 This website is built with Astro.
-I was building my own web framework for awhile, but then discovered Astro does everything I could ever want, and far better.
+I was building my own web framework for awhile, but then discovered Astro does everything I want, and far better.
 Community built software is truly a great wonder of the modern world.